babylonhealth/MCSG/README.md

 # ICML-2019 Supporting Code for Submission #960

-This repo consits of a slight set of modifications for [SentEval](https://github.com/facebookresearch/SentEval) to reproduce results in anonymous submission #960 @ICML2019.
+This repo consits of a slight set of modifications for [SentEval](https://github.com/facebookresearch/SentEval) to reproduce results in submission #960 @ICML2019.

 **NOTE:** This repo is a **fork** of [SentEval](https://github.com/facebookresearch/SentEval).
 Any commits prior to 2019 are not associated to submission #960 @ICML2019.